 Risks Associated With Chemical Hair Relaxers

 New studies have linked chemical hair straighteners to increased risk of uterine cancer.
-If you have been affected, contact People for Law to learn about your rights and how we can help.
+If you have been affected by hair straightener cancer, contact People for Law to learn about your rights and how we can help.

 A study published in the N.I.H. in October 2022 disclosed that women using chemical hair relaxer products several times a year had more than twice the likelihood of developing uterine cancer.
 Furthermore, It has been found that black women are more vulnerable due to their frequent use of chemical relaxer products.
 People of color usually use chemical hair relaxers every 4-6 weeks, so long-term use is typical.
 They also tend to use hair straightening products at a younger age than other ethnicities.
-This has led to many women filing chemical hair relaxer lawsuits against trusted household names and giants in the cosmetics industry.
-A skilled Hair Relaxer Lawyer can help you gather the necessary evidence, negotiate a fair settlement, or take your case to trial if it comes to that.
+This has led to many women filing chemical hair relaxer and chemical hair straightener lawsuits against trusted household names and giants in the cosmetics industry.
+A skilled Hair Relaxer Lawyer can help you gather the necessary evidence, negotiate a fair settlement, or take your lawsuit for hair relaxers to trial if it comes to that.

 Women who reported a weekly usage of hair products containing relaxer chemicals had a 43 percent higher risk of endometrial and uterine cancer vis-a-vis those who had never used such hair relaxer products.
-Studies also show that regular users of hair-relaxing products among people of color develop uterine and ovarian cancer at a much higher rate as compared to white women.
+Studies also show that regular users of hair-relaxing products among people of color develop ovarian and uterine cancer at a much higher rate as compared to white women.

 Typically, the products contain an alkali agent that disintegrates the sulfide bonds in the hair, which causes the strand to flatten and become easier to comb.
 A hair protein, Keratin, is sensitive to changes in the pH level, on which the effectiveness of a chemical hair straightener depends.